ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Map` -> Transform the items emitted by an Observable by applying a function to each item
 * `Zip` -> Combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function
 * `Take` -> Emit only the first n items emitted by an Observable
+* `Timer` -> Create an Observable that emits a particular item after a given delay

 ## TODO